mikepan/GameEngineBook/text/02-FirstGame.md

 3. Change to the Pose mode.

 Rotate the tailbone 50 degrees clockwise in the Z axis.
 Rotate the head bone 5 degrees counter-clockwise in the same axis.
-Select all bones (A) and insert a keyframe (ILocRot).
+Select all bones (A) and insert a keyframe (I > LocRot).
 This will be our pose for the first frame.
 The current file is at //assets/shark.9.blend and is shown in Figure 2.18.

 ![Initial pose(Blender Foundation-Art Cengage Learning)](../figures/Chapter2/Fig02-18.png "Initial pose")